Autism affects people's relationships with family, friends, and work. How are they doing in those areas?

 In this episode, Mr. Toby Mountjoy will discuss some of the reasons of the increase in the prevalence of ASD.

-If a child is developing differently to their peers, their parents, caregivers or teachers are usually the first to notice.
+If a child is developing differently from their peers, their parents, caregivers, or teachers are usually the first to notice.
 Today we will be hearing stories from parents about when and what made them suspect that their child might have autism.
-Not reaching an expected developmental stage doesn’t mean your child has autism, but if you suspect that your child may have autism, the first step is to seek professional advices, and a diagnosis.
-Catching autism early and start quality early intervention is the key to help your child.
+Not reaching an expected developmental stage doesn’t mean your child has autism, but if you suspect that your child may have autism, the first step is to seek professional advice, and a diagnosis.
+Trusting your gut feeling and seeking help is the first step to help your child.